What is Promotion Marketing? Definition, Tips, and Examples

 What are the main sales promotion types?

 There are also two different promotional methods that you can use – price promotions and non-price promotions.
-Price promotions, unsurprisingly, focus on lowering prices in the hope of increasing sales.
+The definition of promotional pricing refers to price promotions, unsurprisingly, focusing on lowering prices in the hope of increasing sales.
 You can think here of discount vouchers or BOGO promotions.

 On the other hand, non-price promotions focus on the additional value created by the promotion, not the price itself.
 Examples of non-price promotions include sampling, contests, or free gifts.
 Depending on your line of business, different promotions will resonate better with your audience.
 However, the consensus is that non-price promotions tend to be more effective and creative.
 From the business point of view, they are also cheaper – the results you can achieve are much higher than the promotional costs incurred.